-FCS CKM.1/RSA Cryptographic Key Generation

-FCS\CKM.1.1/RSA The TSF shall generate cryptographic keys in

-accordance with a specified cryptographic key

-generation algorithm RSA and specified cryptographic key sizes 512 to 4096 bits that meet the following: PKCS #1, v2.2 [52] and FIPS PUB 186-4 [44].

-Application Notes: The security functionality is resistant against side channel analysis and other attacks described in [50].
+FCS_CKM.1/RSA Hierarchical to: FCS_CKM.1.1/RSA Cryptographic Key Generation No other components.
+The TSF shall generate cryptographic keys in accordance with a specified cryptographic key generation algorithm $RSA^{60}$ and specified cryptographic key sizes 512 to 4096 bits that meet the following: PKCS #1, v2.2 [56] and FIPS PUB 186-4 [48] .
+Application Notes: The security functionality is resistant against side channel analysis and other attacks described in [54].
 To fend off attackers with high attack potential an adequate key length must be used (references can be found in national and international documents and standards).

-Dependencies: IFCS CKM.2 Cryptographic key distribution, or
+Dependencies: [FCS_CKM.2 Cryptographic key distribution, or FCS_COP.1 Cryptographic operation] FCS_CKM.4 Cryptographic key destruction FCS_CKM.1/ECC Hierarchical to: Cryptographic Key Generation No other components.

-FCS\COP.1 Cryptographic operation] FCS\CKM.4

-Cryptographic key destruction

-FCS CKM.1/ECC Cryptographic Key Generation

-FCS\CKM.1.1/ECC The TSF shall generate cryptographic keys in

-accordance with a specified cryptographic key
+- 61 [assignment: cryptographic key sizes] - 62 [assignment: list of standards]

-All information provided in this document is subject to legal disclaimers.
+NCJ38AC High-performance secure microcontroller with Crypto All information provided in this document is subject to legal disclaimers.
+Library for Automotive